 Another rule that's probably less of a rule considering the Hasbro board games didn't exist in Elizabethan or Victorian times, is that Monopoly is forbidden.
 While it's hard to imagine this being enforced, there's something about the game that clearly rubs the English monarchy the wrong way.

-Prince Andrew, the son of Queen Elizabeth II, was at a public event some years back and was presented with Monopoly.
+According to the Telegraph, Prince Andrew, the son of Queen Elizabeth II, was at a public event some years back and was presented with Monopoly.
 He apparently said, "We're not allowed to play Monopoly at home.
 It gets too vicious."
-Perhaps a game where one competes over money and property hits too close to home.
+Perhaps a game where one competes over money and property hits too close to home.4,2712,108Did this surprise you?

 The Queen apparently dislikes garlic so much that it's not allowed in the Buckingham Palace kitchen.
 It's just a rumor, but one that has been substantiated by two former royal chefs.